ConductionNL/commonground-gateway/README.md

 ## Quickstart

-Clone this repository (green button ) or use it in the terminal
+Clone this repository (green button ) or use the following command in the terminal:

 ```cli
 $ git clone https://github.com/ConductionNL/commonground-gateway